Your cookie preferences

 Home-buying costs go beyond the initial deposit and monthly mortgage repayments; they also include things like mortgage fees, tax and the costs of moving and decorating.

-Main costs when buying a house
+The main costs of buying a house in the UK

 Deposit